 - Materials Science: The properties of materials depend on the strength and stability of chemical bonds.
 Understanding bond breaking is crucial for developing new materials with tailored properties, such as polymers, composites, and nanomaterials.

 - Environmental Chemistry: Bond breaking is central to understanding atmospheric chemistry, pollution control, and the degradation of pollutants.
-For example, understanding the breaking of bonds in ozone molecules and greenhouse gases is crucial for addressing climate change.
+Here's one way to look at it: understanding the breaking of bonds in ozone molecules and greenhouse gases is crucial for addressing climate change.

 - Biochemistry and Medicine: Biological processes, such as metabolism, DNA replication, and protein synthesis, involve the breaking and forming of chemical bonds.
 Understanding these processes is essential for developing new drugs and therapies to treat diseases.